 Most of us can look back to times when we wish we had known how to do things differently.
 We try to keep anyone who has been victimized by violence or abuse from blaming themselves by being very clear and saying at the beginning of a workshop, “If someone tries to control you through saying cruel things, making threats, or acting dangerously towards you, it is NOT YOUR FAULT.
 An abusive partner’s destructive behavior is not your responsibility.
 However, you can learn how to manage most problem situations in ways that will make things safer for you rather than more dangerous.”

 7. Could personal safety skills help someone not to be abusive?

 There is a sense of entitlement with these behaviors that has some aspects of addiction.
 Just wishing and making promises will not be effective.
 Deep, consistent commitment to stopping ingrained patterns through therapy and support groups is essential.
 As part of this process, people who have trouble controlling their tempers can benefit from practice in reacting without aggression to situations that have triggered them in the past.

-8. What role does alcohol and drug abuse play in domestic and dating violence?
+8. What role does substance abuse play in domestic and intimate partner violence?

 Substance abuse leads to loss of control, and any loss of control is likely to escalate a potentially violent situation.
-Both partners in a violent relationship are more likely to lose their tempers or to panic if they are drunk or high.
+Partners in a violent relationship are more likely to lose their tempers or to panic if they are drunk or high.
 Many people in treatment for substance use disorder are also survivors or perpetrators of violence and abuse – and sometimes have been in both roles.

 What Are the Important Personal Safety Skills? – and What About Fighting Back?

 The most important personal safety skills we want students to practice include: